Erbo Graf von Kageneck: Battle of France and Britain

 On 18 September 1940, Kageneck was appointed Staffelkapitän (squadron leader) of 9.
 Staffel of JG 27, replacing Oberleutnant Max Dobislav who was transferred.
+He claimed his first aerial victory as Staffelkapitän on 20 October, a Hurricane shot down southeast of London.
 He was promoted to Oberleutnant (first lieutenant) on 1 October 1940.
 On 10 November, III.
 Gruppe was withdrawn from Channel operations.
 The Gruppe was first ordered to Diepholz Airfield and then to Vechta for a period of replenishment and equipment overhaul.

 Balkan and Malta

 In January 1941, JG 27 was ordered to relocate to Romania.
 Between 12 and 14 January, the ground personnel of III.
 Gruppe arrived in Bucharest-Băneasa, preparing for the arrival of the air elements which relocated on 2 February.
 Shortly after, the Gruppe moved to Giulești.

 Following the Balkans campaign, III.
 Gruppe was briefly deployed to Sicily for actions against Malta.
 On 2 May, the Gruppe transferred to Gela and flew its first combat mission to Malta on 6 May, escorting Heinkel He 111 bombers from Kampfgeschwader 26 (KG 26—26th Bomber Wing).
 That day, Kageneck claimed a Hurricane shot down near Luqa.
 According to Shores, it is likely that his opponent was Pilot Officer Alan Sydney Dredge from No. 261 Squadron who made a forced landing in his Hurricane Z3057 and sustained severe burns.
 On 20 May, Kageneck claimed III.
 Gruppe's last aerial victory over Malta when he shot down Pilot Officer Anthony John Reeves from No. 261 Squadron flying Hurricane N2673.
 On 24 May, III.
 Gruppe left Sicily and returned to Germany.